This book is full of surprises.

 There is so much more that’s worthy of comment in this outstanding book that I can’t possibly do justice to it in this short review.
 All I can say is, if you’re involved in any way in economic development work, or simply concerned about ending poverty, The Tyranny of Experts is essential reading.
 Despite its flaws, it’s simply brilliant.

-You might also be interested in seeing 14 of the best recent nonfiction books, of which this is one.
-Also, check out 8 great books about Africa.
 Enjoy reading nonfiction?
 Here is my list of The 10 most memorable nonfiction books of the decade.